 - It is expected that you arrive on time for your shift and if you are going to be late or you are unwell and cannot come to call the unit on (04) 8060802 - ❖ You must complete the full shift that you are allocated to work - if you are unable to do so please discuss this with your nurse, preceptor or nurse educator.
 A lot of learning occurs at quiet times in the unit! - It is important to work as a team, helping when a nurse has several feeds due, or is busy assisting parents or medical staff - Maintain a clean and tidy patient environment e.g. damp dusting, de-cluttering the work space, re-stocking infant stock cart ("hippo") - It is important for your preceptor or the nurse you are working with that he/she is aware of your objectives - Due to infection prevention and control a clean uniform must be worn, long hair must be tied back, cardigans must not be worn when working in the clinical area.
 The only hand jewelry that may be worn is a flat band that is symbolic of a union/marriage.
 Nails must be short and smooth.
 No artificial nails may be worn.
 No wrist watches or nasal piercings may be worn.
-Please comply with the NICU infection prevention and control notification emailed to you by your student coordinator. - If you are not achieving your objective please see the CNE or your preceptor (before the last week in the unit) - Please ensure all documentation you need to complete for the polytechnic/ university is accomplished before the last days in the unit - your preceptor will not complete any paper that is given to him or her if it is given in the last days of your placement
+Please comply with the NICU infection prevention and control notification emailed to you by your student coordinator. - Cellphones may be used in the clinical area for calculators/ NICU Apps and not for personal use.
+If a personal txt or phone-call needs to be made, the student should do this on his/her break outside of the clinical area. - If you are not achieving your objective please see the CNE or your preceptor (before the last week in the unit) - Please ensure all documentation you need to complete for the polytechnic/ university is accomplished before the last days in the unit - your preceptor will not complete any paper that is given to him or her if it is given in the last days of your placement